God’s conditional covenant with Israel

 Repeatedly God warned Israel in this manner: “And if thou wilt … do according to all that I have commanded thee, and wilt keep my statutes and my judgments: Then I will establish the throne of thy kingdom upon Israel for ever … But if ye shall at all turn from following me, ye or your children, and will not keep my commandments … Then will I cut off Israel out of the land which I have given them; and this house, which I have hallowed for my name, will I cast out of my sight; and Israel shall be a proverb and a byword among all people” (1 Kings 9:4-7).

 Jesus said to the Jewish leaders that their rejection of Him would seal their own rejection as the sons of the covenant.
 “The kingdom of God shall be taken from you, and given to a nation bringing forth the fruits thereof” (Matthew 21:43).
-Thus, God’s covenant promises were transferred from the literal nation of Israel to spiritual Israel or the New Testament church that accepts Jesus Christ as its Lord and Savior (Galatians 3:29).
+Thus, God’s covenant promises were transferred from the literal nation of Israel to spiritual Israel (Jews or gentiles).
+Anyone that accepts Jesus Christ as his Lord and Savior is part of the church (Galatians 3:29).

 The Old Testament promises were never fulfilled to Israel simply because the Israelites as a nation failed to meet the conditions of obedience.
-Otherwise, they would have possessed their land, been delivered from their oppressors, and made Jerusalem the worship center for the world.
+Otherwise, they would have possessed their land, been delivered from their oppressors.
+And Jerusalem would have become the worship center for the world.

 In His service,